 Last year, I went easier than usual on the girls.
 No workbooks or music theory, and a fairly simple chore system.
-The biggest thing I tried to make them do was read 12 books each, which only Sophia (the one who couldn’t even read at the time) actually accomplished.
+The biggest thing I tried to have them do was read 12 books each, which only my youngest (the one who couldn’t even read at the time) actually accomplished.

 Don’t get me wrong, last year’s system worked pretty well, and I was happy enough with the results.
 But it did have its flaws, and this year I’m hoping to fix them by teaching my kids to be more self-reliant.
 They are old enough now that I shouldn’t have to hover over them all summer and I also think they will enjoy themselves more if they learn to be in charge of their own schedules while still doing things like chores, music practice, and reading.

 3 Ways to Tame the Summer Chaos and Have More Self-Reliant Kids

 Last year, the girls cleaned their rooms and the playroom and then drew two jobs out of the chore bucket.
 These were jobs that need to be done on a weekly-ish basis, like mopping floors and cleaning baseboards.
 What I noticed was that the house was still always a wreck, and despite the fact that the girls diligently did their jobs, I was the one doing the bulk of the cleaning.